 - A parallel is to the interstate requirements is the 3132 issue.
 Tim Larkin has built some of the best subdivisions in north Louisiana.
 As a mayor “I listen” to people who want to bring people back to the community.
 We must facilitate people who want to make these things happen, and as mayor I helped facilitate Larkin’s development.

 - Some people believe 3132 should go to LA 1, and you don’t take advantage of the new 5-lane highway that could take care of traffic needs for next 25-50 years.
 It doesn’t make sense.
 Detractors say “carnage and wrecks will be result, and it will be unsafe to drop traffic where it currently exits.”
-Glover then gives facts about traffic accidents and problems which are contrary to these claims.
+Glover then gives facts about traffic accidents handled by motorcycle accident lawyers Atlanta and problems which are contrary to these claims.
 He claimed “the wreck to accident ratio is 5 or 6 to 1 less than current Youree traffic-accident data and traffic flows are manageable.
 He demanded that people “need to see the logic of our argument.”

 - Glover added, “At 48 years old I may not to get to see it develop.(referring to Interstate and corridor future development)” We don’t have the commitment to maintain present infrastructure around us.
 Former mayor of Charlotte sent transportation bill to congress.
 Glover said, “…what we have inherited is a system that cannot take care of itself.
 We have no strategy to maintain the structure we have.
 The 3132 thought put out by others is decades away from being a reality.
 We need to support these $5,000,000 homes people want to build in Shreveport.
 It’s about building Shreveport addresses.
 It has been proposed that we extend 3132 along with the Larkin subdivision.
 The are redetermination problems…”